Shahil-Dhakal/To-Do-List-Manager-with-File-Storage/readme.txt

     A little update in the code is done to write a clear and good code.
 For example, displaying menu is inserted in a function and taking user input is also done through function.
 Used while loop to run the code untill the use chooses to exit.

 2nd INCREMENT:
+    "Add task" feature is added.
+Used Dictionaries inside list to store all those tasks.

+3rd INCREMENT:
+    "View Task" feature is added.
+Used simple logic to perform operation.
+Read the file data and printed it to implement this feature.

+4th INCREMENT:
+    "Remove Task" feature is added.
+Used "readlines()" function to read each line in the file and stored it in a variable.
+While printing each lines, Used "strip()" function that removes extra space at the end of each line in the file, to make the output user friendly.
+Used "pop()" function to remove the data and the new data after poping is added in the file with "w" methos.

+5th INCREMENT:
+    Refinement is done.
+There was a small un-noticed logical error in the program, causing false output and error.
+That was fixed.
+Still a lot of un-seen problem may arise.
+Which Will be further updated.